14 Mar 3 stars for Sweden: Restaurant Frantzén

 Touches that mattered at Frantzén

-- The ‘global‘ team in the kitchen, reflecting a global experience.
-Executive chef Marcus Jernmark joined from New York’s 3 Michelin-starred Swedish restaurant, Aquavit, where he was also Executive Chef.
-While Björn himself has worked at the likes of Chez Nico and Pied à Terre in London and L’Arpège in Paris.
+- The ‘global‘ team in the kitchen.
+Executive chef Marcus Jernmark joined from New York’s 3 Michelin-starred Swedish restaurant, Aquavit.
+While Björn himself has worked at the likes of Chez Nico and Pied à Terre in London, and L’Arpège in Paris.

-- The atmosphere of ‘casual elegance‘ meant that I could just be my (respectful and appreciative) self, wearing the same shoes that I had worn to tramp around in the snow all day.
+- The atmosphere of ‘casual elegance‘ meant that I could just be my (respectful and appreciative) self, wearing the same shoes that I had worn in the snow all day.

-- The music – selected by Björn and to go with the rhythm in the kitchen – Carlos Santana, Raphael Saadiq, Carole King, James Taylor… Wow, I hadn’t heard these for a while, and they were perfect for the tempo.
+- The music is selected by Björn: Carlos Santana, Raphael Saadiq, Carole King, James Taylor… Wow, I hadn’t heard these for a while, and they were perfect for the experience.

-- The beautifully hand-written bill, or check as Swedes call it in English, given that most of them speak American English.
+- The beautifully hand-written bill, or check as the Swedes call it, using the American English.